AkbarAbdulAziz/To_Do_App/README.md

 # To Do Application

-This app allows users to track the to dos.
+Users may use this Application to keep track of their to-do lists.

 ### Instruction
-1.Download the sourse code
+1.Sourse code for downloading

 ```js
 git clone https://github.com/AkbarAbdulAziz/To_Do_App.git`
 ```
-or just download *.zip file
+or you do it by *.zip file

 2.Install deps
 ```js
 nmp isntall
 ```

-3.Run the App
+3.Run the Application
 ```js
 node app.js
 ```